Veeps-Hosting/puppet-rsnapshot/README.md

 ## Differences between this and other modules.

-* **Fully automatic client/server deployment with sensible defaults.**  The only required parameter is to tell the client which server to backup to.
+* **Fully automatic client/server deployment with sensible defaults.**
+The only required parameter is to tell the client which server to backup to.

-* **Support all recent mainstream Operating Systems and Puppet Client.** Latest Debian, Ubuntu, CentOS and Fedora using Puppet 5+
+* **Support all recent mainstream Operating Systems and Puppet Client.**
+Latest Debian, Ubuntu, CentOS and Fedora using Puppet 5+

-* **Ability to run pre and post commands.** Credit to 'https://github.com/twc-openstack/puppet-rsnapshot' for the contribution, allowing 'pre' and 'post' commands to be run, for example a database backup.
+* **Ability to run pre and post commands.**
+Credit to 'https://github.com/twc-openstack/puppet-rsnapshot' for the contribution, allowing 'pre' and 'post' commands to be run.

 * **Automatic creation of root SSH key if it doesn't exist.**

 * **CRON Tasks run contiguously, one after the other, to facilitate a true 'backup window'** Defaults to 10pm nightly, Sunday 10am for weekly and the first of the month at 8am for monthly.

 * **Support for SSH without root access.** In most cases root login is not available over ssh for security reasons, so this module relies instead on